ManuelRanchodda/Manuel_Ranchoddas_-Tiny_TapeOut/docs/info.md

 ## How it works

-This is a test project that we work in the University Tecnologica de Bolivar, Cartagena-Colombia
+This is a test project that we work in the University.
 ## How to test
-I want test inputs and output of chips
+I want test inputs and output of chips.

 ## External hardware

-This circuits used led and servomotor
+This circuits used led and servomotor.